These guides are AI-generated educational summaries — not legal or medical advice.

 Describing dietary changes as personal choices rather than physician-prescribed restrictions

-Why: The 100% rating requires maldigestion and malabsorption requiring dietary restriction.
+The 100% rating requires maldigestion and malabsorption requiring dietary restriction.
 If you describe your low-fat diet as something you chose rather than something your doctor prescribed because of documented malabsorption, the examiner may not recognize it as meeting the rating criterion.

-Do this instead: State clearly: 'My gastroenterologist prescribed a low-fat diet of under X grams of fat per day because I have documented malabsorption from my chronic pancreatitis.'
+Instead: State clearly: 'My gastroenterologist prescribed a low-fat diet of under X grams of fat per day because I have documented malabsorption from my chronic pancreatitis.'
 Bring any written dietary prescriptions or treatment plans that reference dietary restriction.

 Impact: 100%